wp-plugins/pizzazz/readme.txt

 = What's in the Commercial Version? =

 * Categories
-* Call to action buttons
+* Call to action buttons&mdash; link to case studies, contact us, PDF's... whatever you want.
 * Color themes
 * Alternate laptop theme
 * Support!
 Boring, but great to have. :)